begolu2/rktik-thesis/03_implementation.md

 The `Identity` class is a superclass for `Persona` and `Movement ` as these two share many attributes and methods related to them being identities.

-Apart from basic information such as username, user color, creation and modification timestamps, the `Identity` model has relations to the blog and mindspace associated with each instance.
+Apart from basic information such as username, user color, creation and modification timestamps, the `Identity` model has relations to the blog and Mindspace associated with each instance.

 #### Persona